-Narrative Arc and the prototypical “Plot Diagram” are key learning tools for building literature comprehension and appreciation.
-Plot diagrams allows students to pick out major themes in the text, track changes to major characters over the course of the narrative, and hone their understanding of literary structure, meeting many Common Core Standards for English Language Arts (CCSS.ELA-Literacy).
-In addition, these concepts give students a fuller understanding of classroom texts as well as stories present in their favorite books and movies.
+Narrative arcs and the prototypical “Plot Diagram” are essential for building literary comprehension and appreciation.
+Plot diagrams allow students to: pick out major themes in the text, trace changes to major characters over the course of the narrative, and hone their analytic skills.
+Lessons emphasizing these skills meet many Common Core Standards for English Language Arts (CCSS.ELA-Literacy).
+The concepts not only give students a fuller understanding of classroom texts, but also their favorite books and movies.

-By plotting simple narrative arcs in three-celled storyboards or more complicated stories in six-celled ones, teachers can easily assess students’ understanding important story components.
-Combined illustrations and text can enliven difficult concepts like “rising action” and “climax.”
+By plotting simple narrative arcs in three-cell storyboards, or more complicated stories in six-cell boards, teachers can easily assess students’ understanding of important story components.
+Combined illustrations and text can enliven difficult concepts like “rising action” and “climax”.

 Making storyboards that explain a plot bring students' understanding to life!
 It's an engaging and fun way for students to interact with the texts they read in class.
 The details and characters featured in students’ storyboards allow instructors to immediately determine whether students comprehend the scope of the objectives.
 For narrative arcs for younger grades or other plot diagram templates, make sure to check out "Four Innovative Ways to Teach Parts of a Story".

-Students illustrate exposition, rising action and conflict, climax, falling action, and resolution, in a more in-depth six cell storyboard.
+Have students illustrate exposition, rising action, conflict, climax, falling action, and resolution, in a six-cell storyboard.

-Students can diagram their own creative writing to find major plot points in what they’ve written for class.
+As part of editing, have students diagram their own creative writing to find major plot points.

-Teachers put an empty storyboard on an assessment and require students to illustrate the plot points of a class text.
+Put an empty storyboard on an assessment, and require students to illustrate the plot points of a class text.

 Relating to the Common Core

-RL.9-10.2 Determine a theme or central idea of a text and analyze in detail its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.
+ELA-Literacy.RL.9-10.2: Determine a theme or central idea of a text and analyze in detail its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text

-CCSS.ELA-Literacy.RL.6.3: Describe how a particular story’s or drama’s plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution (CCSS 2013)
+ELA-Literacy.RL.6.3: Describe how a particular story’s or drama’s plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution